ubco-mds-2022-labs/capstone-statscan-pms/team_contract.md

 The code of conduct we have chosen is in the [Code of Conduct](./CODE_OF_CONDUCT.md) document.
 All team members agree to following the code of conduct, and below are five concrete escalation steps that we all agree to follow in the event that the code of conduct is violated by any member of the group (Step 1 is the first thing you will do, and Step 5 is the last thing you will do).

-Step 1: The team member who is affected by the violation should speak privately with the member who has violated the code of conduct and try to resolve the issue.
+1. The team member who is affected by the violation should speak privately with the member who has violated the code of conduct and try to resolve the issue.
-Step 2: If the issue cannot be resolved, or if it is too difficult for the team member to confront the violator, they should escalate the issue to a neutral third party who can mediate the situation.
+2. If the issue cannot be resolved, or if it is too difficult for the team member to confront the violator, they should escalate the issue to a neutral third party who can mediate the situation.
-Step 3: If the issue is still unresolved, the team member should report the violation to the team leader or project manager, who can take further action.
+3. If the issue is still unresolved, the team member should report the violation to the team leader or project manager, who can take further action.
-Step 4: If the violation persists or if it is serious enough, the team leader or project manager may escalate the issue to the course instructor or supervisor.
+4. If the violation persists or if it is serious enough, the team leader or project manager may escalate the issue to the course instructor or supervisor.
-Step 5: In the event that none of the previous steps have resolved the issue, the team members may agree to leave the matter to the discretion of the course instructor or supervisor to mediate the conflict and determine the best course of action for the team.
+5. In the event that none of the previous steps have resolved the issue, the team members may agree to leave the matter to the discretion of the course instructor or supervisor to mediate the conflict and determine the best course of action for the team.

 ## Conflict Management